birdwyx/phpgo/README.md

 #ldconfig
 ```

-### 1.1 for a better performance: install libgo with boost context support
+### 1.1 For a better performance: install libgo with boost context support
 libgo supports using boost context for context switching (default context switching mechanism is u_context) which provides a much better coroutine switch performance (5+ times).

 If you are using the phpgo under production environment, it's recommended that you enable the boost context switching by the steps below: